mgargard/mgargard-researchers/Readme.md

 1. `control` Applied to a div tag.
 Contains a form and its elements.

 1. `respic` Applied to a div tag.
-Contains the photo of a researcher when viewing a researcher resentation.
+Contains the photo of a researcher when viewing a researcher representation.

+1. `resinfo` Applied to a div tag.
+Contains the information for a researcher when viewing a researcher representation.

 ## Name attribute values

+1. `addpublication` Applied to a form element.
+Uses POST (method="post" action="/publications/) to add a publication for a researcher.

-1. `title` Applied to input tag.
-A reference to title of a publication.
+1. `item[title]` Applied to input[text] element.
+The title of a publication.

 1. `item[bio]` Applied to a textarea tag.
-Used to enter a researcher's bio.
+The biography of a researcher.

-1. `item[image]` Applied to an input[text]. the URL of the researcher's image.
+1. `item[image]` Applied to an input[text].
+The URL of the researcher's image.

 1. `item[field]` Applied to an input[text] element.
+The field of study for the researcher.

+1. `item[articleID]` Applied to input[text] tag.
+The ID of the publication.

+1. `item[journal]` Applied to input[text] tag.
+The journal that published the article.

+1. `item[pubdate]` Applied to input[text] tag.
+The date the article was publised.

+1. `item[abstract]` Applied to input[text] tag.
+The abstract of the publication/article.

+1. `item[researcher]` Applied to input[text] or input[hidden] element.
+The ID of a researcher.

     ```javascript
     var USER_OR_GROUP_NAME = ''; // TODO: Insert GitHub username or group name.